The Churches of Britain and Ireland

 Boothtown, Halifax - see the Halifax page.

 Boston Spa, St. Mary the Virgin.
 SE 4284 4576. © Bill Henderson.
 Another view, © Karel Kuča (2007).
 Interior view, and the altar, both © Mike Forbester.
 Link.
 Grade II listed.
 The Methodist Church on Spa Lane is labelled on older maps as Wesleyan.
 Interior view.
 SE 4331 4554.
 Both © Mike Forbester.
 Another view, © Karel Kuča (2007).
 Link.
 Grade II listed.
-A Congregational Chapel once stood on High Street.
-An apartment block now stands on the site, and it was seen by Streetview in 2019, but the chapel was still standing in 2009 at the time of an earlier Streetview visit.
-SE 4323 4550.
-A former Primitive Methodist Chapel of 1872 stands on Church Street, at SE 4282 4564.
-It was seen by Streetview in 2016, at which time it was being used by the scouts and guides.
+The site of a Congregational Chapel on High Street.
+The apartment block which now stands on the site was built after 2009 when the chapel was seen by Streetview.
+SE 4323 4550. © David Regan (2024).
+A photo of 1909 can be seen here.
+A former Primitive Methodist Chapel of 1872 stands on Church Street, at SE 4282 4564. © David Regan (2024).
 Link.
 A Chapel is marked on older maps south of the town as part of St. John's Institute (Deaf & Dumb).
-Now called St. John's Catholic School for the Deaf, it was seen by Streetview in 2019.
-SE 4277 4504.
+It's now called St. John's Catholic School for the Deaf.
+SE 4277 4504. © David Regan (2024).

 Boulder Clough (or Boulderclough), the former Bethel United Methodist Church.
 The second church on the site, the first was Methodist New Connexion, built in 1821-2, replaced in 1897, becoming United Methodist in 1907.